coq/coq/doc/sphinx/addendum/extraction.rst

    Allow the extraction to use any filename.

-For |OCaml|, a typical use of these commands is ``Extraction Blacklist String List``.
+For OCaml, a typical use of these commands is ``Extraction Blacklist String List``.

 Additional settings